PaulStanley/oscola-biblatex/README.txt

 FILES AND LICENCE
 =================

-The package consists of three principal files (oscola.bbx, oscola.cbx and english-oscola.lbx) which should be placed, documentation (oscola.pdf), and a very short index style file (oscola.ist).
-Those files are copyright (c) Paul Stanley 2012-13.
+The package consists of four principal files (oscola.bbx, oscola.cbx, english-oscola.lbx, and british-oscola.lbx), documentation
+(oscola.pdf), and a very short index style file (oscola.ist).
+Those files are copyright (c) Paul Stanley 2012-17.

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3